AtelierArith/TerminalSystemMonitor.jl/README.md

 julia> using CUDA; using TerminalSystemMonitor: main; main()
 ```

 ## Why not `htop`?

-You might be familiar with the [htop](https://github.com/htop-dev/htop) command, which provides similar functionality.
-You can use `htop` in Julia as follows:
+You might be familiar with the [htop-dev/htop](https://github.com/htop-dev/htop), which provides similar functionality.
+You can use the `htop` command in Julia as follows:

 ```julia
 julia> using Htop_jll; run(Htop_jll.htop())